MartinPetkov/GCTF2021BeginnersQuestWriteups/18-rev-strange-vm/README.md

 | o | 111 | 225 | -114 |
 | u | 117 | 164 | -47 |

 I mapped out the differences then tried to find a pattern.
-Initially I thought the difference was the [Fibonnaci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number), but that almost immediately fell apart.
+Initially I thought it was the [Fibonnaci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number), but that almost immediately fell apart.
 Or, it ALMOST did.
 See below.

 | Flag | Ord | INPUT_DATA | Ord - INPUT_DATA | Difference Pattern |
 | -----|-----|------------|------------------|--------------------|